-I’m an anthropologist turned writer living in Cape Town with my husband (a farm boy at heart) and my two young sons (not so farmy).
-After nearly a decade on the expat trail, we’re staying put for a while, exploring ways to tread a little lighter, without having to transplant from the suburbs to the sticks (though that’s tempting).
+I’m an anthropologist turned freelance writer living in Cape Town with my husband (a farm boy at heart) and my two young sons (not so farmy).
+Since hanging up our expat boots four years ago, we’ve been exploring ways to tread a little lighter, without having to transplant from the suburbs to the sticks (though that’s tempting).

 This blog chronicles our journey as we simplify and whittle down.
 Finding ways, however tiny, to reconnect with nature, ditch the plastic, scale back the technology and, hopefully, learn how to grow our own food.
-Here are some tips to help you find what you’re looking for:
+But it’s also about my other passions – travel, living abroad and health & wellness.

-- I’m something of a luddite (I know, strange for a blogger) and have a fairly fraught relationship with technology.
+- I’m something of a luddite (ironic I know) and have a fairly fraught relationship with technology.
 I do some navel-gazing about that in Technofiles.

 - And if you’re a lover of lists, you’ll wanna go here.